ovanr/spl-compiler/README.md

-  -l,--lexerDump           Only lex file and print the result -p,--parserDump          Only parse file and pretty print the result -t,--typeCheckerDump     Parse and typecheck, then pretty print the result --noOptimization         Do not perform constant folding and dead code
+  -l,--lexerDump           Only lex file and print the result -p,--parserDump          Only parse file and pretty print the result -t,--typeCheckerDump     Parse and typecheck, then pretty print the result --noOptimization         Do not perform constant folding and dead code elimination -h,--help                Show this help text
-                           elimination
-  -i,--irDump              Parse, typecheck, transform to intermediate language,
-                           then pretty print result --emitSSM                Compile to SSM assembly --verbosity INT          The level of verbosity (default: 0) -h,--help                Show this help text
 ```